macmcmeans/localDataStorage/README.md

 Unlike the HTML5 API, there is no method in this interface to delete all keys in the domain, only all prefixed keys.

-Multiple instances of localDatStorage can be run against the same domain at the same time.
+Multiple instances of localDataStorage can be run against the same domain at the same time.
 It is multi-byte unicode-safe.